 Conservatorship or Guardianship.
 A court proceeding in which the court supervises the management of an incapacitated person’s affairs and/or personal care.

 Directive to Physicians.
 A written document in which an individual states his or her desire to have life-sustaining procedures withheld or withdrawn under certain circumstances.
 This document must meet certain requirements under the law to be valid.
-See POLST in FCA Tip Sheet, Making Decisions: What Are Your Important Papers.

 Durable Power of Attorney for Asset Management.
 (Durable Power of Attorney for Finance).
 A document in which individuals (the “principal”) nominate a person as their agent (attorney-in-fact) to conduct financial transactions on their behalf.
 This document can be either “springing,” which means that it is effective only upon the principal’s incapacity, or “fixed,” which means that the document becomes effective when it is signed.

 Executor.
 The individual named in a Will who is responsible for administering an estate during probate.
-The Executor is the person responsible for making sure all taxes and other expenses are paid and distributing the property of the deceased person in accordance with the Will.
+The Executor is the person responsible for making sure all taxes and other expenses are paid and for distributing the property of the deceased person in accordance with the Will.

 Federal Estate Taxes.
 A tax is due at death if the estate exceeds a certain amount and is calculated on the value of the deceased person’s estate at the time of death.

 Health Insurance Portability and Accountability Act of 1996 (aka HIPAA).
-Federal legislation which limits the formal and informal communication of information from doctors and other health care providers to persons other than the patient.
+Federal legislation that limits the formal and informal communication of information from doctors and other health care providers to persons other than the patient.

 In-Home Supportive Services (IHSS).
 A program in California that pays for non-medical services for persons who meet certain financial criteria and who could not remain safely at home without such services.